2019-20 Alpine & Nordic Coaching Staff

 U16/19 Alpine Assistant Coach

 Chris grew up in Connecticut and raced with the Mt.
-Southington Race Team and Wilton High School in Connecticut.
-After concentrating on NCAA lacrosse at Gettysburg College, he returned to skiing, first working in ski shops and then working in Promotions & Marketing for Völkl skis & Marker bindings for over 20 years.
-In addition to freelance marketing consulting, Chris is the Director of Marketing & Communications at Cardigan Mountain School in Canaan, NH.
-He has coached at Ski Runners since 2012, and also has previous coaching experience in lacrosse.
-Chris is the President of the Ski Runners Board and also serves on the Board of the Lebanon Opera House.
-His daughter Cassidy is a U16.
+Southington Race Team and the Wilton High School Ski Team.
+After playing lacrosse at Gettysburg College, he returned to skiing, working in ski industry marketing & promotions for over 20 years.
+Chris is the Director of Marketing & Communications at Cardigan Mountain School.
+This will be his eighth year coaching with Ski Runners and also has previous coaching experience in lacrosse.
+Chris is the President of the Ski Runners Board and also serves on the board of the Lebanon Opera House.
+His daughter Cassidy started with Ski Runners as a five year old and is currently a member of the U16 alpine team.

 It is a great honor to start my 14th year with WSR!
 Since joining WSR in 2004, our nordic program has strived to provide children an opportunity to develop skills and introduce them to Nordic racing.
 I began my life long love for this sport starting at the age of 10.
 It continued through competition at many different levels.
 After racing for the University of New Hampshire and for the Rossignol Regional Team, I found a natural connection to ski coaching in this community.
 I continue to reflect on the amazing opportunities that skiing has given to me, lifelong friendships, a healthy lifestyle, patience, and a way to enjoy the winter months.
 My goal is to find ways to teach our young skiers what skiing can offer them as they progress through the program and beyond.